openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 :class: information
 **Profiles** vary significantly from person-to-person.

-For the final three parameters, basal rates (BR), insulin sensitivity factors (ISF) and insulin-to-carb ratios (IC or ICR), the absolute values and trends in your insulin requirements vary significantly from person to person, depending on your biology, gender, age, fitness level etc. as well as shorter term factors like illness and recent exercise.
+For basal rates (BR), insulin sensitivity factors (ISF) and insulin-to-carb ratios (IC or ICR), the absolute values and trends in insulin requirements vary significantly from person to person, depending on your biology, gender, age, fitness level etc. as well as shorter term factors like illness and recent exercise.
 For more guidance on this, the book [“Brights Spots and Landmines”](https://diatribe.org/bright-spots-and-landmines/) by Adam Brown is an excellent book to read.

 ```

-The four last parameters can be set to different values, changing hourly if required, over a 24-hour period.
+The four last parameters (glucose targets, basal rates, insulin sensitivity factors and insulin-to-carb ratios) can be set to different values, changing hourly if required, over a 24-hour period.

 ![Hourly change of basal](../images/MaxDailyBasal2.png)